 It's easy to keep your outboard in tip-top shape, even if you're not a mechanic.
-A little TLC and preventive boat motor maintenance facilitates safe boating and can keep your motor running well and reliable for years to come.
+Preventive boat motor maintenance facilitates safe boating and can keep your motor reliable for a long time.

 After Every Trip

-- After every outing, flush out the engine.
-This doesn't just apply to salt water adventures, but to fresh water outings as well.
+- Flush out the engine.
+This doesn't just apply to saltwater adventures, but to freshwater outings as well.

-- Start up the engine and let the water pump do the rest.
-(Practice safe boating and remember to stay clear of the prop and make sure no one tries to shift the motor into gear.)
+- Start up the engine and let the water pump do the rest (practice safe boating by remembering to stay clear of the prop and make sure no one tries to shift the motor into gear).

 - After flushing the engine, disconnect the fuel line and allow the engine to burn all the fuel in the carburetor.

 Once you've finished the flushing and run the engine out of fuel, be sure to turn off the key and, if you have a battery switch, turn it off.

 - Take the engine cowling off and check for fuel or water leaks.
 If you find leaks, consult your safe boating mechanic.

 - Wipe everything down and spray with an anti-corrosive like WD 40 or Quick-lube.
 Be sure to lubricate all the moving parts, such as the shift, throttle cables, carburetor valves, etc.